Dominic Ondoro: Running career

 He started 2023 by winning the Houston Marathon.

 Early and personal life

 Ondoro was born in Kenya and lives in Uasin Gishu County, where many elite marathoners train.
 He and Elisha Barno, another elite marathon runner, train together in Eldoret, Kenya, and Santa Fe, New Mexico.
 They have been coached by Kenyan World Championship gold medalist Yobes Ondieki.
 In 2016, they were represented by agent Scott Robinson.
 Barno and Ondoro are good friends and both own home construction companies in Kenya.
-Ondoro has a son who was born in 2015.
+Ondoro has three children.